Notice regarding the quality of machine translation

-To go further National directory of professional certifications ( RNCP ) ; Appendix 2 of the decree of 16 October 2006 setting out the criteria for certifying the skills of individuals making the diagnosis of energy performance or the certificate of consideration of thermal regulations and criteria accreditation of certification bodies.
+For further information: National directory of professional certifications ( RNCP ) ; Appendix 2 of the decree of 16 October 2006 setting out the criteria for certifying the skills of individuals making the diagnosis of energy performance or the certificate of consideration of thermal regulations and criteria accreditation of certification bodies.

 Once the professional fulfils these conditions, he must carry out the procedure of certifying his skills (see infra "3." a.
 Certification of skills").

-To go further Article R. 271-1 of the Building and Housing Code.
+For further information: Article R. 271-1 of the Building and Housing Code.

 Any national of a Member State of the European Union (EU) or a State party to the legally established European Economic Area (EEA) agreement may practice on a temporary and casual basis or the same activity in France.